Thomas Young(1773–1829)

 Thomas Young, MD, FRS

-The Milverton Quaker child prodigy who read fluent Greek at six, fourteen languages by fourteen, and through a working career as a London physician produced the double-slit experiment establishing the wave nature of light (1801), worked out the Egyptian demotic and the foundation of the Rosetta-Stone decipherment alongside Champollion, and devised what is now called Young's modulus in materials science.
+The Milverton Quaker prodigy who read fluent Greek at six and fourteen languages by fourteen, established the wave nature of light with the double-slit experiment in 1801, made the first decipherment of Egyptian demotic, and devised what is now called Young's modulus.

-He continued the medical practice through the whole period, was the Lecturer in Natural Philosophy at the Royal Institution in 1801-03, the Foreign Secretary of the Royal Society from 1804, the physician at St George's Hospital in Hyde Park Corner from 1811, the Secretary of the Board of Longitude from 1818, and a working contributor to twenty-three articles of the *Encyclopædia Britannica* on subjects from Hieroglyphics to Tides.
-He developed in his 1807 *Course of Lectures on Natural Philosophy* the concept of *Young's modulus*, the ratio of stress to strain in elastic deformation that is now the foundation of materials science.
-He married Eliza Maxwell, daughter of an Indian-civil-service judge, in 1804; the marriage was childless.
-He died at his London house at 28 Park Square on 10 May 1829, aged fifty-five, of complications from chronic respiratory illness.
-The Young name in the Scottish catalogue is the patronymic byname *young* (the younger or junior, marking the second of two same-named family members in the parish-register tradition); he carried the Quaker-Milverton variant of it from a west-Somerset mercer's household into the foundation of the wave theory of light, the first stage of Egyptian hieroglyphic decipherment, and the working principle of elastic strain on which modern engineering rests.
+He kept the medical practice throughout, was the Royal Institution's Lecturer in Natural Philosophy, Foreign Secretary of the Royal Society, physician at St George's Hospital, Secretary of the Board of Longitude, and a contributor of twenty-three articles to the Encyclopædia Britannica.
+In his 1807 Course of Lectures he set out the concept now called Young's modulus, the ratio of stress to strain that is the foundation of materials science.
+He died at his London house on 10 May 1829, fifty-five years old.
+The Young name, the patronymic byname of the younger, he carried from a west-Somerset Quaker household into the foundation of the wave theory of light, the first stage of Egyptian decipherment, and the working principle of elastic strain on which modern engineering rests.

 Achievements